Everything You’ll Ever Need to Know About LED Strip Lights

 Dual Colour – Able to produce sequenced warm and cool white colours, this 14.4-watt LED Strip Light is ideal for any type of domestic or commercial setting.
 Generating an enormous 1020 lumens per metre, it’s easily able to replace a traditional 80-watt incandescent bulb while consuming a tiny fraction of its energy.

 RGB Colour 12V – This Red, Green & Blue LED strip light comes in both 7.2-watt and 14.4-watt varieties.
-Its colour-changing/colour combination abilities that can illuminate a space with the entire colour spectrum, makes it perfect to use as either party or mood lighting.
+Its colour-changing/colour combination abilities that can illuminate a space with the entire colour spectrum.
+This makes it perfect to use as either party or mood lighting.

-RGBW – This style of LED tape creates similar effects to those of RGB, along with the added bonus of cool or warm white colour temperature options.
+RGBW – This style of LED tape creates similar effects to those of RGB.
+But it has the added bonus of cool or warm white colour temperature options.
 This will enable you to achieve an even wider selection of colours using an RGBW LED Remote Controller.

 Which Colour Temperature Do You Need?